kikokhaledu/mock_api_test/README.md

 - Success: Returns status code 200 and a JSON object containing compute provider address, estimated price, signature, and oracle message.
 - No peers error: Returns status code 404 and a JSON object containing an error message.
 - Oracle issue error: Returns status code 503 and a JSON object containing an error message.

+And when you connect to the Websocket you will get mock responses with time delays